tlewismedia/pta-gatsby-decap-cms/src/pages/get-involved/fundraise.md

 ![A kid tying sneakers.](/img/run-for-eagles.jpg)

 Run for the Eagles is an annual spring fundraiser that engages all of our students in physical activity, community, and camaraderie.
 Creston students will work with their classmates to run, walk, and roll as many laps around the Creston Park paved path as they can.
 So, lace up your shoes, get your cheer on, and support our school at the Run for the Eagles!
-[Donate](https://creston.memberhub.com/store?limit=21&live=true) on Memberhub or sign up to [volunteer](https://www.konstella.com/app/school/669afb141b5ceab26a5c9b2f/committees) on Konstella.
+Make a donation ([Konstella users](https://www.konstella.com/app/school/669afb141b5ceab26a5c9b2f/donations/66d8a2221b5ce153b7dc6ee4) or [Non-Konstella Users](https://www.konstella.com/open/donations/66d8a2221b5ce153b7dc6ee8))[](https://creston.memberhub.com/store?limit=21&live=true) or sign up to [volunteer](https://www.konstella.com/app/school/669afb141b5ceab26a5c9b2f/committees) on Konstella.

 ### Winter Wreath and Spring Plant Sales

 ![A spring flower basket and someone making an evergreen wreath.](/img/artboard-1.png)

 Take part in our November Wreath Sale and Spring Plant Sale and help raise funds for the PTA!
 These popular fundraisers not only benefit our school but also support local small businesses.
-Ordering online through Memberhub is preferred, however if you need to pay with cash or check, please email [fundraising@crestonschoolpta.org ](mailto:fundraising@crestonschoolpta.org)for a paper form.

 Find out about upcoming fundraising events on the [PTA Google Calendar.](https://docs.google.com/document/d/1U72VrbXZogQfWjhSpkGIgCbnf2ZjnC2gQO6gT_n0gMg/edit?usp=sharing)